 “You are becoming stronger, and the denial is beginning to fade.
 But as you proceed, all the feelings you were denying begin to surface.”

-Kübler-Ross and Kessler use the story of Alicia to illustrate how denial works.
+Kübler-Ross and Kessler use the story of Alicia to illustrate how disbelief works during the denial stage of grief.

 Alicia’s husband, Matthew, often travelled overseas for work and it was not unusual for her to not hear from him for a couple of days if the country he was visiting had a poor communications network.